ElaineCasey/Confidence-framing-effects/README.md

 ### Stimuli

-Stimuli are white dots that are positioned within a white rimmed circle with size 6 degrees of visual angle.
-There are two circles filled with dots presented on screen.
+Stimuli are white dots that are positioned within a white rimmed circle.
+There are two circles filled with dots presented on the left and right sides of the screen.
+In the centre a fixation cross is presented.
 The number of dots in a stimulus varies on 20 levels from three baseline levels (50, 100, 150) in steps of 2% increase or decrease.
 The dots are positioned randomly within the circle frame with no overlap.